Skip to main content

 tcb app delete

-Deleting application records does not delete the underlying application resource files.
+Delete an app record.
+Does not delete the underlying app resource files.

 tcb app delete <serviceName> [options]